SonarSource/gh-action-lt-backlog/PullRequestClosed/ReadMe.md

 If the PR is closed without being merged, then the action will try to use `Cancel issue` transition for issues created by `Jira Tech User GitHub` via `PullRequestCreated` automation.
 It will not close any other issues.

+When a pull request is merged, the action can optionally assign a Jira fix version to linked issues that do not have one yet.

 This action will attempt to move all tickets mentioned in the pull request title.

 ## Inputs